-Creation of new policy, followed by several policy iterations to address impacts of covid.
-Establishment of Covid-19 Grant, followed by several grant eligibility iterations to address impacts of covid and inequalities.
+Creation of new policy, followed by several policy iterations to address the impacts of Covid-19.
+The establishment of a Covid-19 Grant, Self-Isolation Support Grant (SISG) followed by several grant eligibility iterations to address impacts of Covid-19 and associated inequalities.
+This review was prompted by the policy change from 1 May 2022 reducing the value of the grant from £500 to £225.